pantheon-systems/documentation/source/docs/articles/wordpress/create-a-wordpress-site-from-the-commandline-with-terminus-and-wp-cli.md

 - Have created a [Pantheon account](https://dashboard.getpantheon.com/register).
 Pantheon accounts are always free for development.

 ## Install Terminus
-To use WP-CLI to manage your WordPress powered site hosted on Pantheon, you first need to install Pantheon's command line tool, **terminus**.
+To use WP-CLI to manage your WordPress powered site hosted on Pantheon, you first need to install Pantheon's command line tool, Terminus.
 Terminus gives you access to your Pantheon account and sites, and allows you to execute WP-CLI commands on those sites.
 To install terminus, follow the [basic installation instructions](https://github.com/pantheon-systems/cli/wiki/Installation).

 Once installed, test it using the following command: